 2. Understood to correspond to category “Other MS”

-[BNetzA: the blocking limits between 100kHz and 600kHz should be clarified

-[ET] response: in the absence of references on the subject, the in-channel “tolerable signal level to affect blocking” was assumed to be equal to noise floor, then the transitional frequency range was given the interpolation to the nearest defined point of -26 dBm @ 600 kHz.

-AP: [Werner] will check and provide info as relevant.

 It is thus obvious, that co-existence studies involving GSM-R will have to take into account distinction between various types of transceivers, especially between two types of MS. The latter would have not only different RF parameters, but would also exhibit different deployment patterns.